-Dr Vicki Huang is a Senior Lecturer of IP Law in Deakin Law School and Director of Cyber Law (Grad Cert) and the LLB/Cyber degree.
+Dr Vicki Huang is a Senior Lecturer of IP Law at Deakin Law School and Director of Cyber Law (Grad Cert) and the LLB/Cyber degree.
 She graduated from the Melbourne Law School with first class honours in the LL.B and with a PhD.
 She also completed an L.L.M. at Columbia University Law School on a Burton Memorial Fellowship where she graduated with honours as a Harlan Fiske Stone Scholar.

-She is a visiting scholar at the Melbourne Law School in 2019 and 2020.
+She was a visiting scholar at the Melbourne Law School in 2019 and 2020.
 Her work has been published by the Sydney Law Review (2019) and she is a co-author of two textbooks - the 6th edition of S Ricketson, M Richardson, M Davison and V Huang, Intellectual Property : Cases, Materials, and Commentary (forthcoming); and N Suzor, K Papparlardo, R Matulionyte, A Daly, A Chalk, A Witt, V Huang, Governing the Internet, open source textbook: https://wikijuris.net/cyberlaw/home

 Prior to her appointment at Deakin, Vicki was a sessional lecturer at the Melbourne Law School.
 She previously worked for the Federal Court of Australia as a Research Associate to the Hon.
 Justice Finkelstein.
 She also worked for a number of years at law firms in Melbourne (Ashursts) and the USA (Morrison Foerster) with a focus on litigation and intellectual property law.
 She has been admitted to practice in Victoria as an Australian lawyer and admitted to the State Bar of California as an American attorney.